Skip to content

 What are times table facts?

-Multiplication questions can be solved in lots of different ways, including using concrete objects, pictorial representations, repeated addition, knowledge of number facts and methods like long multiplication.
+Multiplication problems can be solved in many different ways, including using concrete objects, pictorial representations, repeated addition, knowledge of number facts and methods like long multiplication.

 This picture shows four groups of 3 or 3 + 3 + 3 + 3 or 4 x 3.
 Can you work out the answer?

-To solve a multiplication problem using pictures you need to draw objects to represent the number sentence.
+To solve a multiplication problem using pictures objects need to be drawn to represent the number sentence.

 This picture shows five groups of 4 or 4 + 4 + 4 + 4 + 4 or 5 x 4.
 Can you work out the answer?

-To solve a multiplication problem using repeated addition you can either add the same number again and again by counting in ones or you can count in multiples.
+To solve a multiplication problem using repeated addition the same number is added again and again to a total.
+This can be done by counting in ones or counting in multiples.

 If you want to know more about using concrete objects, pictorial representations, or repeated addition to solve multiplication problems have a look at our Year 1 Maths schemes ‘Let’s count in multiples’, ‘Let’s find the total by grouping’ and ‘Let’s share objects equally'.